-You’ve just had a major fight about a recurring issue, and your partner has an upcoming meeting they’ve been anxious about for the longest time.
-Can they count on you to support them, regardless of how loud you may have screamed at each other the previous night?
+Say you’ve just had a major fight about a recurring issue, and your partner has an upcoming meeting they’ve been anxious about for the longest time.
+Can they count on you to support them regardless of how loud you may have screamed at each other the previous night?

-Emotional reciprocity in relationships develops when there’s almost a guarantee of support.
+Emotional reciprocity in relationships develops when there’s near-certain guarantee of support.
 Of course, things may get rough and you may stonewall each other for a while.
 It’d be weirder if you didn’t.
 But even so, that doesn’t mean you stop supporting your partner every step of the way.